thomaswening/ContactKeeper/README.md

 ## Planned Features

+- Installer
 - Search contacts by name or other attributes
 - Multiple email addresses and phone numbers per contact
 - Import and export contacts from/to other formats
 - Integration with Google Contacts
 - Themes and customization options
+- Support for more languages
+- Backup and restore functionality

 ## Screenshots